 Yes, just indicate on your order form and we’ll try to accommodate your needs scan wise.
 Or just leave blank for us to give you what we think are great looking scans.

 There is a full scan size chart in pixels here (link).
 Equivalent print sizes are shown as a guide too.

 |Film scan sizes||Medium res (in pixels)||High res (in pixels)|

 |120 - 6x9||2433x3637||3649x5444|

-However, if you require as much of the film as possible, and are not bothered about a tidy edge to your images, tick the ‘zoomed out’ option.
+However, another option if you require as much of the image as possible, and are not bothered about a tidy edge to your images is the ‘zoomed out’ option.

-This pulls the scan lens out as far as it will go, to just include the film edge itself.
-But can make the image look a little untidy, not for you if you don’t edit you images.
+This pulls the scan lens out as far as it will go, to just include the film edge itself (not the sprocket holes or full rebate), and also a small amount of the rebate surrounding the image itself.

 We endeavour to upload scans back to you in 3 working days from receipt of the films.
 This my be slightly less or longer with quiet or busy times, although we will always notify you of any significant delays.
 Film will be posted back at set rates below, first class post.
 Or if you’re not fussed about receiving back the originals, tick the box when ordering, for us to dispose of your negs a month after your film was uploaded.

 Up to 10 rolls: £ 2.50

 Signed for up to 20 rolls: £ 4.75